 Pretty much the only way I’ve ever become better at something is by being terrible at it first.
 I began making terrible websites in 2009, and a few months later I graduated to building mediocre web apps.

 Here’s my first one…

 I called my site Likeroll and imagined it as a StumbleUpon for Facebook pages.
 Every time you loaded the site, it would display a random Facebook page with a short blurb and a like button.
 You could press “roll” to see another random result.
-I don’t own the domain now, but here is a functional demo.
+I don’t own the domain now.

 Likeroll was the first website I promoted.
 I submitted the site to a blog called Killer Startups and they featured it a few days later.
 A few people submitted their Facebook pages to the database.
 A web designer from Spain saw the post and reviewed Likeroll on a blog for Universitat Autònoma de Barcelona, saying he liked how simple it was.

 I love doing projects like this because it’s a rich learning opportunity.
 Often, we study in the realm of “things you know that you don’t know”, but new projects expose you to “things you don’t know that you don’t know.”